alvesmarcel/V-Voice-Changer/README.md

 ## Acknowledgments

-The user interface, aka of this app was designed by [UXPotato](https://uxpotato.wixsite.com/uxpotato).
+The user interface of this app was designed by [UXPotato](https://uxpotato.wixsite.com/uxpotato).

 ## License